 Shichimi or Shichimi Tougarashi is mixed spices based on powdered chili pepper.
 Shichimi contains seven spices, like chili powder, sesame seeds, Sanshou (Japanese pepper) and a few other spices, 7 in all.
-And that is why it is named Shichimi = Seven flavor.
+And that is why it is named Shichimi = Seven flavors.
 Shichi means seven and mi here means flavor in English.
-Shichimi spices looks colorful and it makes food smell good with spicy taste.
-Maybe you have seen a Shichimi bottle on a table in Japanese restaurant, especially at Japanese Soba noodle shops.
+Shichimi spices looks colorful and it makes food smell good with the spicy taste.
+Maybe you have seen a Shichimi bottle on a table in a Japanese restaurant, especially at Japanese Soba noodle shops.

 The ratio of the 7 blended spices is not fixed and it differs from each shops.
 Some shops blend plenty of sesame seeds, while other shops blend plenty of Sanshou (Japanese spice).
 So each shop offers different tastes of Shichimi.